Ang Mo Kio Bus Interchange: Current interchange

 In 2001, the government announced plans to redevelop the bus interchange to form part of an integrated development, and to make way for the development, the interchange was moved to a temporary location along Ang Mo Kio Avenue 8 in March 2002.
 Construction of the integrated development was delayed by a dispute between the developer and the government over the price of the land parcel, only beginning in March 2005.
 Subsequently, the new bus interchange within the integrated development started operations in April 2007.

 Bus Contracting Model

-Under the new bus contracting model, all the bus routes were split into 8 route packages.
-Bus Service 136 is under Loyang Bus Package, Bus Service 22 is under TBC Bus Package, Bus Service 25 is under Bedok Bus Package, Bus Service 169 is under Sembawang-Yishun Bus Package, Bus Service 86 is under Sengkang-Hougang Bus Package, Bus Service 166 is under Clementi Bus Package, Bus Service 73 is under Bishan-Toa Payoh Bus Package and the rest of the bus services are under Seletar Bus Package.

-Currently, Bus Service 136 (Loyang Bus Package) is operated by Go-Ahead Singapore.
-Bus Service 169 (Sembawang-Yishun Bus Package) is currently operated by Tower Transit Singapore.
-All remaining bus services are operated by the anchor operator, SBS Transit.
+Under the Bus Contracting Model, all bus services operating from Ang Mo Kio Bus Interchange were divided into 8 Bus Packages, operated by three different bus operators.